resize2fs

 can be used to enlarge or shrink an unmounted file system located on

 device.
-If the filesystem is mounted, it can be used to expand the
+If the file system is mounted, it can be used to expand the

-line resize for file systems mounted using ext3 and ext4; ext3 file
+on-line resize for file systems mounted using ext3 and ext4; ext3 file

 systems will require the use of file systems with the resize_inode fea-